360CVGroup/RelaCtrl/README.md

-# RelaCtrl
-This is the official reproduction of RelaCtrl.
+# This is the project page of RelaCtrl